 Whilst collaboration and partnership with our international alliances in the South-Pacific are critical to all DAISI activities, DAISI must also ensure its autonomy as an organisation.
 Having an established Memorandum of Understanding (MoU) with our international partners, where the independent roles played by DAISI and its contributing partners are clearly defined, is critical to maintaining this autonomy.
 Below is DAISI’s Autonomy and Independence policy.

-1. DAISI will remain autonomous and independent in its right to make, amend or change policies, decide on which projects to sponsor, and where money is to be spent, being free of any form of political or commercial interference or coercion.
+1. DAISI will remain autonomous and independent in its right to make, amend or change policies, decide on which projects to sponsor, and where money is to be spent, being free of any form of political or commercial interference or coercion..

 2. All decisions on policies, projects, and where money is spent shall be determined by consensus voting by DAISI’s Executive Committee & Board Members

 3. All DAIS decisions on policies, projects and where money is spent shall be compliant with DAISI’s ethos, its Strategic Plan, and the Australian Committee For International Development (ACFID) Code of Conduct.

 4. All DAISI projects with its associated partners are to be conducted with clear understanding of each other’s independence, and must be based on a formal Memorandum of Understanding agreed between DAISI and its partner.

-5. Whilst the MoU represents shared commitment to projects by DAISI and its partners brought about through negotiation and collaboration, the terms of the MoU must at all times be uncompromised and steadfastly compliant with DAISI’s ethos, its Strategic plan and the ACFID Code of Conduct.
+5. Whilst the MoU represents shared commitment to projects by DAISI and its partners brought about through negotiation and collaboration, the terms of the MoU must always be uncompromised and steadfastly compliant with DAISI’s ethos, its Strategic plan and the ACFID Code of Conduct.